Dantevg/Oblock/notes/syntax-semantics.md

   - https://stackoverflow.com/a/23124968
 - Macros, for "precompiler" / "compile-time" expansion
   - combine with annotations, using `@`?
+    - TypeScript's and Python's annotations seem nice, though not "compile-time"
   - *do it well or don't do it*
   - hygienic, AST based, somehow definable in code without meta-language
     - need some way to jump from logic in macro defining to generated code